Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: AdamQLR

 \subsection{Extending Adam}

 Incorporating K-FAC's damping and learning rate selection strategies into Adam yields Algorithm~\ref{alg:AdamQLR}, which is easily implementable as a wrapper around vanilla Adam.
-We name this family of algorithms \emph{AdamQLR}, where \emph{QLR} indicates an optimiser-agnostic quadratic-model learning rate selection logic, which may be applied more broadly (e.g. to SGD).
+We name this family of algorithms \emph{AdamQLR}, where \emph{QLR} indicates an optimiser-agnostic quadratic-model learning rate selection logic, which could be broadly applied (e.g. to SGD).
+Appendix~\ref{sec:ConvergenceOfAdamQLR} gives a sketch of a convergence argument for this algorithm.

 One remaining consideration is the choice of a curvature matrix $\vec{C}$.
 We use the (true) Fisher matrix throughout, inspired by its connection with Adam's $\widehat{\vec{v}}_t$ buffer (see Appendix~\ref{sec:AdamAndFisherMatrix}), its use at the heart of K-FAC and its positive semi-definite guarantee.
 In short, we tune the damping parameter $\lambda$ to create a trust region in which our quadratic approximation --- specified by the Fisher --- is accurate.
-Then, given the Adam descent direction and the selected $\lambda$, we choose the optimal step size as constrained by this trust region.
+Then, given the Adam descent direction and the selected $\lambda$, we choose the optimal step size within this trust region.
+We exploit Jacobian-vector products and the efficient Fisher decomposition described in \citet[Appendix~C]{martens_optimizing_2015}, which computes exact products without explicitly storing $\vec{C}$.

 Finally, our experiments found AdamQLR's training stability to be most threatened by selecting an unreasonably large $\alpha$ for a particular iteration, causing a divergent parameter update.
-The problem worsens with more model parameters, as this increases the prevalence of low-curvature regions of the space which induce very large update sizes.
-We found this issue was most effectively mitigated by clipping the learning rate to some maximum $\alpha_\textrm{max}$.
+The problem worsens in larger models with more prevalent low-curvature regions of the space to induce very large update sizes.
+We found that larger batch sizes improved our curvature estimates, leading to better performance despite the higher cost of each forward pass.

-With these choices made, note that the only remaining hyperparameters are $\beta_1$, $\beta_2$ and $\epsilon$ (from Adam) and an initial damping value $\lambda_0$.
-As it is common for Adam's hyperparameters to be fixed at the default values suggested by \citet{kingma_adam_2015}, and we show $\lambda$ and $\alpha_\textrm{max}$ to be sufficiently insensitive that a default value can be recommended (Section~\ref{sec:SensitivityStudiesSummary}), we claim that AdamQLR is suitable for use without explicit hyperparameter tuning.
+Now, the only remaining hyperparameters are $\beta_1$, $\beta_2$ and $\epsilon$ (from Adam) and an initial damping value $\lambda_0$.
+As Adam's hyperparameters are commonly fixed at the default values suggested by \citet{kingma_adam_2015}, and we show $\lambda_0$ to be sufficiently insensitive that a default value can be recommended (Section~\ref{sec:SensitivityStudiesSummary}), we claim that AdamQLR is robust, even without explicit hyperparameter tuning.
 In particular, we have encapsulated the learning rate $\alpha$ --- arguably the most important hyperparameter to select in many optimisation algorithms.
+We justify this claim in Section~\ref{sec:Experiments}.